Cutting Methods in Cardboard Production

-The cutting of paper and cardboard on reels consists of the following steps: paper or cardboard reels are placed on a boom, fixed and placed on an unwinding stand which is equipped with a device for adjusting the position of the reel.
+The cutting of paper and cardboard on reels consists of the following steps: paper or cardboard reels are fixed and placed on an unwinding stand which is equipped with a device for adjusting the position of the reel.
 The lower knives are positioned at intervals equal to the specified width of the paper strip.
 Then the top knives are mounted close to the bottom knives and the paper strip is fed to the cutting and winding section of the machine.
 To ensure that the paper web is well tensioned, a braking device is pressed on the stand.
 After the roll width has been checked and the machine is ready to start, it is started at the lowest speed and gradually increased.
 The knife tool of the winders consists of upper and lower knives mounted on two parallel shafts.
 The knives work like a rotary shear.
 The top knives are circular knives and the bottom knives are disc-shaped knives.
 A tight fit of the knives in the working position is ensured by dampers in the form of spiral spring rings on the upper disc knives.

 One of the most important conditions for producing quality spools is tight winding.
 A tightly wound roll is stiff, withstands transportation well, and unwinds smoothly (without jerking) when reused.
 To achieve this, most slitters and rewinders have pressure rollers that wind the paper very tightly.
 Considering the high speed of slitting machines and the frequent need to cut narrow, weak tear-off strips, most types of these machines are equipped with speed variators for smooth, gradual increase of the machine speed.